-Campfires are prohibited in Cooloola, except in the camping areas at Teewah Beach and Poverty Point or in QPWS-provided fire rings.
-Fires are not permitted anywhere during periods of fire prohibitions.
+Campfires are prohibited in Cooloola, except in the QPWS provided fire rings at Poverty Point unless there is a fire prohibition or ban in place.
 Check before going .
 Penalties apply.

 Always be vigilant with fuel stoves, gas lights and lanterns.

-Never leave a campfire unattended and extinguish all campfires completely with water, not sand, before leaving the area.
+Never leave a campfire unattended and extinguish all campfires completely with water, not sand, before leaving the area or retiring for the night.
 Embers under sand stay extremely hot for hours and can cause serious burns.
-Campfires that are covered with sand not only keep their heat for longer, but are also disguised and can look like a sand-pit or sandcastle to small children.
+Campfires that are covered with sand not only keep their heat for longer but are also disguised and can look like a sandpit or sandcastle to small children.
 Do not dispose of non-combustible or toxic material (e.g. glass, cans, plastics) in a campfire.
 Penalties apply.

 Bushfires can pose a threat to walkers and remote campers.
 They can occur without warning, so be aware of, and prepare for the dangers.

 Walkers stay alert!
 If there is a bushfire, follow the walking track to the nearest set-down or pick-up point (generally an intersection between the walking track and a road), road, beach, lake or creek for refuge.
 Large logs, a ditch or burnt ground can also provide protection.
 Avoid areas of heavy fuel, such as deep leaf litter, and stay low to the ground where the air is coolest and contains the least smoke.